shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/s3_replication.md

 ## How it works

-When S3 bucket replication is activated users download media files from the replica S3 bucket.
+When S3 bucket replication is activated, users download media files from the replica S3 bucket.

 ## Limitations